pro100svitlo/FingerprintAuthHelper/README.md

     @Override
     protected void onCreate(Bundle savedInstanceState) {
     ...
-        mFAH = new FingerprintAuthHelper.Builder(this, this)
+        mFAH = new FingerprintAuthHelper
+                .Builder(this, this)
                 .build();

         if (mFAH.isHardwareEnable()){